jannis-kiriasis/advisor-finder/README.md

 **Subtasks:**
 1. Create template and URLs for appointment page
 2. Create appointment view
-3. Create a view to mark the appointment confirmed after payment
+3. Create a view to mark the appointment confirmed after payment (completed in later sprint)
 4. Change consultation status
 5. Disable cancel button
-6. Seeker seeks link to the meeting instead of to confirm the consultation
+6. Seeker sees link to the meeting instead of to confirm the consultation

 ### USER STORY 13: The checkout